 Housing is the case or structure used to hold the terminals, stabilize the connection, and protect the contacts from shorting and/or from various environmental hazards.
 Housing is normally made up of some type of molded plastic, but can be made out of any type of insulator material (e.g. ceramics).

-Terminal pins in a connector provide the electrical conduction which makes the connection.
+Terminal pins in a connector provide the electrical conduction that makes the connection.
 They are nearly always made up of some type of metal, but any material that conducts electricity can be used (e.g. carbon or silicon).

 Each connector type can fit into one (or more) of five categories, referred to as levels in industry.
 These were defined by various companies under the support of the National Electrical Distributors Association (NEDA).